Compliance

 The cooperation with business partners can comport legal risks.

 Acts of corruption committed by HOCHTIEF's Business Partners might also engage HOCHTIEF's responsibility.
 This risk is minimized if we can prove we have carefully selected our contract partners.
 It is therefore of paramount importance to us that we know exactly who our partners are.
 To this effect, HOCHTIEF has published, together with the HOCHTIEF Code of Conduct listing all binding behaviour rules for HOCHTIEF employees, all behaviour standards to which our partners are held.
-The HOCHTIEF Code of Conduct for Business Partners is to be signed by each potential HOCHTIEF partner before the conclusion of any contract.
+The Code of Conduct for Business Partners must be signed by all potential HOCHTIEF partners prior tothe conclusion of any contract.

 Gifts and invitations are much more restricted in today's business life than they were a few years ago.